Does ConvertFlow slow down my website?

 External assets used in the builder

-All of these assets are loaded into your website and can effect performance.
+All of these assets are loaded into your website and can affect performance.

 The common culprits are: